DaarkDev/thesimpledictionary-words/vinmy.md

 # Vinmy

 Definition: Someone who will seek any opportunity to get money.
-Particularly on internet (hence name "vinmy" as in "Venmo"
+Particularly on internet, hence name "vinmy" as in "Venmo".

 Example: Larry wants money, and asks for venmo always.